TheTruePerson/kexec-amd64/README.md

 the boot image.

 ## Building
+(i screwed up the makefile give me some time)
 The project is comprised of two parts:

 - `kernel/` contains the Linux kernel module that exposes Kexec functionality